 Tuolumne Meadows is one of the largest high elevation meadows in the Sierra Nevada.
 It’s home to the most popular High Sierra Camps and boasts incredible views in every direction without having to walk very far from your car.
 If there’s only one place you stop while driving Tioga Pass road, make it this one.
 If you have the time and energy this is also the starting point for several well-known hikes in the area such as Lyell Canyon, Cathedral Lakes, and Glen Aulin.
 This is a worthy stop on it’s own, but the farther away from the parking area you wander, the more spectacular the scenery becomes.

-Check back this summer for a detailed description of backpacking trips in this area.
+Check back soon for a detailed description of backpacking trips in this area.

 You’re not going to find a bad view in Yosemite.
 Every turn will introduce you to another stunning scene, and every pull-out will have landscapes that top the last one.
 If you want to get off the beaten path and discover the lesser known parts of Yosemite you’ll have to hike to them.
 Merced Grove, Sentinel Dome, Inspiration Point, Glacier Point (you can drive to this one when the road is open for the season), Cloud’s Rest, Hetch Hetchy Falls, Olmstead Point, and Taft Point are all just as amazing as the other places I’ve mentioned.
 My list of can’t miss spots in Yosemite National Park is only the starting point to discovering yours.